kingston-hackSpace/Capacitive-Touch-Sensors/Bare_Conductive_Touch_Board.md

 # Bare Conductive Touch Board

-The Bare Conductive Touch Board is an easy‑to‑use, Arduino‑compatible board designed to help you **turn almost any material or surface into a touch sensor.**
+The Bare Conductive Touch Board is an Arduino‑compatible board designed to **turn almost any material or surface into a touch sensor.**

 **12 ELECTRODES:**